HyperviewHQ/hyperview_docs/documentation/user-guide/quickstart/index.md

 ## What's next?

 If you made it this far, congratulations!
 You've successfully set up the application for your team and mastered the basics.
 Continue to explore Hyperview documentation to keep learning.
-To stay informed about the latest features and changes, visit our {ref}`Release notes page<Release-notes-doc>`.
+To stay informed about the latest features and changes, visit our {ref}`Release notes page<release-notes-doc>`.